BenjaminDHorne/Language-Features-for-News/README.md

 # Language-Features-for-News
+**NOTE**: This repository is deprecated.
+Please use the updated version at:https://github.com/BenjaminDHorne/NELAFeatures.

 This repository contains natural language features used in the NELA Toolkit (https://github.com/BenjaminDHorne/The-NELA-Toolkit) and various news studies (see http://homepages.rpi.edu/~horneb/).